hellohaptik/docs_haptik/docs/agent-chat/teams.md

     This metric 'Average resolution time' should be the average time taken by the agent till there are no messages sent in a chat session.
 Only the chats that were completed during the selected time range will be taken into account.
 Chats may have been created anytime (inside and outside the selected time range).
 Resolution time is simply calculated from the user’s first message sent timestamp till the last agent/user message timestamp in a chat.

+10. **Chats received**

+    For an agent, we count the number of chats pinned to them in a given time duration, and this total count would be shown as an agent statistic in the agent table on Team analytics section.

 ## Managing Offline Hour chats

 In the Team settings, you can turn the toggle to complete all chats when no agent is online.
 But there can be an edge case as mentioned below.
 We need to understand when this edge case occurs, and assign a specific permission to all agents.